kmi0817/FX/README.md

 ### Check some documents related to this code [HERE!](https://confused-rate-def.notion.site/0d704355421c448397b281497f8c0a8c)

 - You can find...
 - But!
-Notion page is being modified 😁
+USE CASE is being modified 😁

   1. Rich Picture
   2. Use Case Diagram & Use Case